top of page

 A Tennessee Non-Profit Corporation

-We are a non-profit corporation dedicated to the conservation of and care for raptors and birds of prey.
-Our goal is to protect these magnificent animals and educate the public on the benefits of their preservation.
-501(c)3 status has been applied for in April of 2021.
+We are a family-owned and licensed 501(c)3 wildlife rehabilitation and education organization dedicated to the conservation of and care for raptors and birds of prey.
+Our immediate goal is to protect these magnificent animals and educate the public on the benefits of their preservation.
+Our long term goals include opening a public nature center to continue our work to conserve and educate about raptors.

 bottom of page